 The beauty of Rak Thai

 The Long Necks: if you’re doing the Mae Hong Son Loop here’s the Long Neck Story & History on GTR.
+Its worth knowing before you go & may assist you in understanding the story of the long necks on the Thai border (and elsewhere in Thailand.)

 The Long Necks at the 1st Mae Hong Son International music night.